aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/microsoft-dynamics-crm/oneclick-word-document-generator-for-dynamics-crm/_index.md

 - One click button that can Generate document.
 - Generated documents can be downloaded as well as attached with the same entity record.
 - A ribbon button is also provided to choose the template and generate document.
-- Allows you to save the document in multiple formats like DOC, DOCX, BMP, HTML, JPEG, PDF, PNG, RTF and TXT.
+- Allows you to save the document in numerous formats like DOC, DOCX, BMP, HTML, JPEG, PDF, PNG, RTF and TXT.

 This add-on will work with all versions of **Microsoft Dynamics CRM 2013, 2015 and CRM Online**.